gradsflow/gradsflow-automl/README.md

 The goal of GradsFlow is to democratize AI and make it available to everyone.

 It can automatically train Deep Learning Models for different tasks on your laptop or to a remote cluster directly from your laptop.
-It also provides a powerful [Model Training API](https://docs.gradsflow.com/en/latest/gradsflow/models/model/) that can be used to train almost any PyTorch model.
+It provides a powerful and easy-to-extend [Model Training API](https://docs.gradsflow.com/en/latest/gradsflow/models/model/) that can be used to train almost any PyTorch model.
-GradsFlow leverages some cool OSS library including [Ray️](https://ray.io) and [PyTorch Lightning](https://https://pytorchlightning.ai/).
+Though GradsFlow has its own Model Training API it also supports [PyTorch Lightning Flash](https://lightning-flash.readthedocs.io/en/latest) to provide more rich features across different tasks.
-You don't have to write any PyTorch or hyperparameter optimization code.
+It takes inspiration & leverages some cool OSS library including Ray️, PyTorch Lightning, Keras & fast.ai.

 - `gradsflow.core`: [Core](https://docs.gradsflow.com/en/latest/gradsflow/core/) defines the building blocks
 of AutoML tasks.